jonescompneurolab/hnn-tutorials/installation_instructions/macos/macos.md

 In the meantime, please see the following <a href="https://github.com/jonescompneurolab/hnn/pull/337">GitHub page</a> which outlines the essential components of the Docker installation method for MacOS

-## Advanced Users: Local Installation

-Intructions for local installation can be found <a href="https://jonescompneurolab.github.io/hnn/installer/mac/">here</a>